knobs-dials/phplatex/README.md

 - [latex.js](https://latex.js.org/)
   - takes TeX
-  - produces HTML and svg
+  - produces HTML and SVG
   - code is pure JS
   - seems to do [a little more than just math](https://latex.js.org/playground.html)